zephyrproject-rtos/zephyr/doc/guides/test/coverage.rst

 like frdm_k64f can run a simple test application but the more complex test cases which consume more RAM will crash when coverage is enabled.

-To enable the device for coverage, select :kconfig:`CONFIG_HAS_COVERAGE_SUPPORT` in the Kconfig.board file.
+To enable the device for coverage, select :kconfig:option:`CONFIG_HAS_COVERAGE_SUPPORT` in the Kconfig.board file.

-To report the coverage for the particular test application set :kconfig:`CONFIG_COVERAGE`.
+To report the coverage for the particular test application set :kconfig:option:`CONFIG_COVERAGE`.

 Steps to generate code coverage reports
 =======================================